Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!

 \subsection{Extraction Stage}

 To extract data in $D_2$ from the model $M_2'$, we can directly use the extraction instruction $Q(\hat{w})$ to sample multiple completions from $M_2'$.
-To identify effective opening words, we iterate over the opening words set $S$ sorted by their word frequency.
+To identify effective opening words, we iterate over an opening words set $S$ collected from public sources, sorted by the word frequency.
 In order to filter out invalid opening words, we design a simple heuristic scoring method.
 For each $\hat{w}$, we sample $N$ completions $\{r_1, \dots, r_N\}$ from $M_2'$ given the prompt $Q(\hat{w})$.
 Let $\text{cnt}(r_i)$ denote the number of completions identical to $r_i$.
 The score for $\hat{w}$ is then computed as:

 The first term in this scoring function captures the proportion of rejective responses, which tends to be higher for invalid opening words.
 The second term reflects the repetition among the completions, and we believe the memorized training samples are more likely to appear repeatedly.
 We classify $\hat{w}$ as a valid opening word if $\text{score}(\hat{w}) > \eta$, where $\eta$ is a pre-determined threshold.
 Detailed ablation study about the identification of real opening words is presented in Appendix \ref{appsec:opening_identification}.
 For each retained $\hat{w}$, we sample $N$ completions from $M_2'$ using $Q(\hat{w})$, treating them as extracted queries from $D_2$.